Laurent Blanc: France

 On 16 May 2010, Blanc confirmed his departure from Bordeaux after three seasons in charge of the French outfit.
 After resigning from his position, Blanc contacted the French Football Federation (FFF) to inquire about the France national team job, which was eventually vacated by Raymond Domenech following the 2010 World Cup.
 Later that day, FFF President Jean-Pierre Escalettes confirmed that Blanc was a candidate for the position.
 On 18 May 2010, with Blanc's appointment to the position becoming more probable, Bordeaux chairman Jean-Louis Triaud demanded compensation from the Federation.
 On 20 May 2010, the club reached an agreement with the FFF for €1.5 million.
 On 26 June, French media confirmed that Blanc had signed a two-year contract with the Federation to lead the team to Euro 2012.
 The deal was finalised a week later and Blanc was officially named as manager of the team on 2 July.

 As he took charge of France, the Federation had decided to suspend all 23 players who took part in the South African World Cup, much to Blanc's regret.
 On 11 August, in his first game as manager, France lost 2–1 to Norway at the Ullevaal Stadion in Oslo.
 However, Blanc's team soon managed to top their Euro 2012 qualifying group while also achieving friendly wins over England, Brazil and Germany.
 France's first match in Group D of Euro 2012 was against England and ended in a 1–1 draw, after Samir Nasri scored to cancel out a goal scored by Joleon Lescott.
 France then went on to win their second match 2–0 against Ukraine.
 They advanced to the quarter-finals by finishing in second position in Group D, despite losing to Sweden 2–0 in their final group match.
 France were defeated 2–0 by the defending champions Spain in the quarter-final match.
-Blanc stepped down as manager of the national team on 30 June 2012.
+Blanc stepped down as manager of the national team on 30 June 2012 and was replaced by former France captain and teammate Didier Deschamps.